 Jenna joined the WAVE lab in 2021 and is a doctoral student in the I-O Psychology program at North Carolina State University.
 Before moving to North Carolina, she earned her B.A. in Psychology from Radford University and her M.A. in I-O Psychology from Minnesota State University.
 Broadly, her research interests lie at the intersection of workplace technology, sustainable development, and psychology.
 Her research has focused on career aspirations, corporate social responsibility, attitudes toward gamified assessments, and the spread of misinformation online.

-Alex is a National Science Foundation Graduate Research Fellow who conducts applied research in the cross-disciplinary realm of international skills development.
+Alex is an Assistant Professor of Management at Loyola Marymount University who conducts applied research in the cross-disciplinary realm of international skills development.
 Alex’s specific research interests include the influence of socioeconomic development on the nature of work, the workplace empowerment of disadvantaged populations, and the potential of information technologies to promote skills development in lower-income countries – especially in the informal economy.